ericclack/racket-candy-crush/doc/talk.rst

 code works, by working on little functions that do simple things that you can easy test for yourself in the REPL.

 But!
 You need to know the Racket (Scheme) way.
+And a Racket tutor!

-And:
+Some other advantages:

-There's less new stuff (syntax elements) to take in when moving from Scratch.
+- There's less new stuff (syntax elements) to take in when moving from Scratch.

-A more natural way to deal with lists of things.
+- A more natural way to deal with lists of things.

-You can take what you learn to other languages.
+- You can take what you learn to other languages.

 The challenges
 ..............